dbkaplan/dry-rest-permissions/docs/index.md

 ###Define permission logic on the model
 Permissions for DRY Rest permissions are defined on the model so that they can be accessed both from the view for checking and from the serializer for display purposes with the ``DRYPermissionsField``.

-**Gloabl permissions** are defined as either ``@staticmethod`` or ``@classmethod`` methods with the format ``has_<action/read/write>_permission``.
+**Global permissions** are defined as either ``@staticmethod`` or ``@classmethod`` methods with the format ``has_<action/read/write>_permission``.

-**Object permissions** are defined as methods with the format ``has_object_<action/read.write>_permission``.
+**Object permissions** are defined as methods with the format ``has_object_<action/read/write>_permission``.

 The following example shows how you would allow all users to read and create projects, while locking down the ability for any user to perform any other write action.
-In the example, read global and object permissions return True, which grants permission to those actions.
+In the example, read global and object permissions return ``True``, which grants permission to those actions.
 Write, globally returns False, which locks down write actions.
 However, create is a specific action and therefore takes precedence over write and gives all users the ability to create projects.

     from django.db import models
     from django.contrib.auth.models import User